 We will provide a full refund or replacement for any product that arrives damaged.
 Do not return damaged products without first speaking with a Craig Frames representative.
 Return shipping charges will not be reimbursed unless the return is authorized.
 Photos of the damaged item are required before a refund or replacement is processed.

 If a product arrives in satisfactory condition, it can still be returned for any reason.
 Please contact Craig Frames Customer Service before shipment.
-Return shipping charges must be paid by the customer.
+Return shipping charges must be paid by the customer, and original shipping charges are not refundable.
 Refunds are processed upon receipt of the return shipment.
 Please see our return policy page for more information.